nicozanellato/data-science-project-beer/README.md

 After scraping the website, I have created an interactive visualisation in Tableau and uploaded it on my Tableau Public profile, which can be seen here (https://public.tableau.com/views/Beer_Project/Map2?:embed=y&:display_count=yes).

-I have applied K-nearest neighbours to the the dataset to predict the beer rating of a new beer, given the brewery, ABV (alcohol content), IBU (International Bitterness Unit) and beer type.
+I have applied K-means clustering to the the dataset to predict the beer rating of a new beer, given the brewery, ABV (alcohol content), IBU (International Bitterness Unit) and beer type.
 I managed to reach an accuracy score of 88%!
 Not too bad really!

+Also, I created a recommendation system based on cosine similarity to privide similar beers based from a user input.

 Feedbacks are welcome!
 Please let me know what you think or what can be improved.